jProgr/jprogr.github.io/_posts/2024-03-12-tono-language.md

 If you have some information on what could be you are talking about, for example a person, you may use a noun that describes it:

-- huva tamun fene - Someone wants that (I don't who).
+- huva tamun fene - Someone wants that (I don't know who).

 ### Abbreviations